Stellar nucleosynthesis in the era of large surveys: S-process polluted binaries in GALAH DR4: Introduction

-The previous GALAH data release \citep[GALAH DR3;][]{2021Buder} already helped to make significant contributions concerning neutron-capture nucleosynthesis \citep[e.g.][]{Aguado21, Matsuno21, Griffith22, Horta22} as well as concerning the search for barium stars \citep[e.g.,][]{Rekhi24, Rekhi26, Levine26}.
-However, the improvements from GALAH DR3 to GALAH DR4 are significant and particularly important for stellar parameter and individual abundance determination.
-In particular, the signal-to-noise ratios (SNR) have increased, thanks to the fact that the survey repeated the observations of previous pointings \Ana{(see Fig. 4 in \citealt{2025Buder})}.
-Additionally, GALAH DR4 uses a broader wavelength range than DR3 \Ana{because their new methodology is less computationally expensive and allows them to use the full spectrum.
-Finally, it} includes non-spectroscopic information, and an improved normalisation methodology. \Ana{The results presented in GALAH DR4 are based on neural networks trained on SME \citep[Spectroscopy Made Easy; ][]{SME1996, SME2017} synthetic spectra, which led to} a more accurate comparison of synthetic and observed spectra, and thus a more accurate stellar label optimisation \citep{2025Buder}. \Ana{These improvements in the methodology are demonstrated by the validation of} their results against literature values (mainly the \textit{Gaia} FGK benchmark stars; \citealt{Jofre14, Jofre15, Jofre18, Heiter15}), especially in the precision achieved for multiple elements, including the s-process elements Y, La, Ce, Nd, and Sm (see Sect.
+The previous GALAH data release \citep[GALAH DR3;][]{2021Buder} already made significant contributions to neutron-capture nucleosynthesis \citep[e.g.][]{Aguado21, Matsuno21, Griffith22, Horta22} and to the search for barium stars \citep[e.g.][]{Rekhi24, Rekhi26, Levine26}.
+However, the improvements from GALAH DR3 to GALAH DR4 are significant and particularly important for determining stellar parameters and individual abundances.
+In particular, the signal-to-noise ratios (S/N) have increased because the survey repeated the observations of previous pointings \Ana{(see Fig. 4 in \citealt{2025Buder})}.
+Additionally, GALAH DR4 uses a broader wavelength range than DR3 \Ana{because their new method is less computationally expensive and allows them to use the full spectrum.
+Finally, it} includes non-spectroscopic information and an improved normalisation method. \Ana{The results presented in GALAH DR4 are based on neural networks trained on SME \citep[Spectroscopy Made Easy; ][]{SME1996, SME2017} synthetic spectra, which led to} a more accurate comparison of synthetic and observed spectra, and thus, to a more accurate stellar label optimisation \citep{2025Buder}. \Ana{These improvements in the method are demonstrated by the validation of} their results against literature values (mainly the \textit{Gaia} FGK benchmark stars; \citealt{Jofre14, Jofre15, Jofre18, Heiter15}), especially in the precision achieved for multiple elements, including the s-process elements Y, La, Ce, Nd, and Sm (see Sect.
 6.2 in \citealt{2025Buder} for further details). \Ana{While this paper was in preparation, \cite{Yang26} published the first catalogue of Ba stars using GALAH DR4.
-While they did rely on more than one s-process elements (two, La and Ba), their threshold to flag a polluted star is too optimistic, as we show in Sect.~\ref{sec:bastars}.}
+While the authors relied on more than one s-process elements (La and Ba), their threshold for flagging a polluted star is too optimistic, as we show in Sect.~\ref{sec:bastars}.}